Sunset Station (from its website)

 The below information was posted on BJ21.com Green Chip.
 I copied the post verbatim.

 This case, a couple of years old, was recently brought back to my attention.
 I think it’s of sufficient general interest to post it here instead of on Law and Taxes because it is illustrative of the incompetence and lack of integrity that we potentially face every day in our interactions with casino personnel.
-The two documents linked below are the best brief summaries of the entire case; they point out the many blunders and worse, the inconsistencies of the accounts of the incident by various employees involved, each apparently trying to blame someone else for what was done to the two patrons.
+The document linked below is the best brief summary of the entire case; it points out the many blunders and worse, the inconsistencies of the accounts of the incident by various employees involved, each apparently trying to blame someone else for what was done to the two patrons.
 As plaintiffs’ attorneys wrote, “This is a case about a failure to take responsibility.”

 After dragging the case out until just before jury trial, Sunset Station eventually privately settled with the two “good casino customers” involved (there is no indication that they were advantage players).
 In my opinion, reasonable management would have settled to the victims’ satisfaction long before a lawsuit had to be filed.
 My guess is that the two victims would have settled for less than they eventually received.
 Sunset Station would also have saved attorney fees.